vinayak-mehta/present/README.md

 ### Slide separator

 Each slide can be separated with a `---`.
-Check out the [sample slides](https://github.com/vinayak-mehta/present/blob/master/examples/sample.md) for reference.

 ```
 Slide 1